LeFnord/grape-starter/README.md

 # Grape Starter

 Is a tool to help you to build up a skeleton for a [Grape](http://github.com/ruby-grape/grape) API mounted on [Rack](https://github.com/rack/rack) ready to run.
-[grape-swagger](http://github.com/ruby-grape/grape-swagger) would be used to generate a  [OAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) compatible documentation.
+[grape-swagger](http://github.com/ruby-grape/grape-swagger) would be used to generate a  [OAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) compatible documentation, which could be shown with [ReDoc](https://github.com/Rebilly/ReDoc).

+## Why the next one?

+- build up a playground for your ideas, prototypes, testing behaviour, whatever …
+  (I use it to implement specific behaviour and get specs of for [grape-swagger](http://github.com/ruby-grape/grape-swagger))
+- no assumtions about a backend/ORM, ergo no restrictions, only a pure grape/rack skeleton

 ## Usage